 - Flower girls: flower crowns are very popular for flower girls.
 Other options include pomander balls, floral wands, baskets with rose petals and mini posies.

 Hair flowers: it’s quite common for brides and their bridesmaids to wear flowers in their hair!
 This might be a flower crown, floral comb or individually wired flowers pinned straight into the hair style.

-Bar Area: A little arrangement on the edge of the bar, or if you're having tall bar stands some small arrangements on these can be a sweet way to tie everything together.
+- Bar Area: A little arrangement on the edge of the bar, or if you’re having tall bar tables some small arrangements on these can be a sweet way to tie everything together.

 Lounge Area: Some venues have a separate lounge area with low coffee tables, so it can be lovely to include some flowers in this area so that it doesn’t look neglected!

 Dessert and/or Gift Table: You might like to have some little clusters of jars/bottles of blooms on this table!
 If you’re having a toss bouquet, you might consider displaying it on your dessert or gift table in a vase until it’s time for ‘the toss’!

 - Bathroom: Depending on the venue and the bathroom, it might be nice to have a little something to freshen up this area too.

 - Cake Flowers: Your baker may want to organise the flowers themselves, but sometimes they are happy for the florist to organise the blooms.
 It’s good to check with both parties on this one.

 I hope this checklist has helped you in your planning process (and not made you feel even more overwhelmed!).
 I’d recommend creating a ‘dream list’ and a ‘realistic list’.
 You can even share this with your florist!
 We understand that budgets can be so tricky, and are happy to lay out all of the information and costs so that you can look at it all, weight up your priorities and make an informed decision.